evgeniyDorogoy/evgeniyDorogoy.github.io/docs/_posts/2023-05-15-how-to-register-car-in-berlin.markdown

 cost-effective manner.
 The first step, which doesn't require any financial investment, is the customs clearance.
 Upon permanently relocating to Germany, I had the opportunity to bring along personal belongings.
-To my surprise, I discovered that the car qualifies as a personal item, similar to my laptop, clothes, and two bicycles (refer to the section on "private vehicles of any kind" for more details).
+To my surprise, I discovered that the car qualifies as a personal item, similar to my laptop, clothes, and two bicycles (refer to the section on "private vehicles of any kind" for [more details](https://www.zoll.de/EN/Private-individuals/Staying-in-Germany/Transferring-residence/transferring-residence_node.html){:target="_blank"}{:rel="noopener noreferrer"}).
 Consequently, no taxes need to be paid during the clearance process.